jmlipman/TopoMortar/README.md

 ### TODO
 * ☐ Add Betti Matching error to the metrics.
 * ☐ Add clDice to the metrics.
+* ☐ Add a new column to the ranking: measure estimated training time with cuCIM and CuPy installed.

 ### Latest results (Last update 05-Mar-25)
 [Here](results/PERFORMANCE_TABLES.md), we present an extensive comparison between topology loss functions under different dataset challenges, illustrating when/if topology loss functions are beneficial and truly incorporate prior topology information to the model.